martin-ueding/vigilant-crypto-snatch/docs/running.md

 🔵 | Debug

 The logging level is set to *Info* by default.
 You must not set it to *Debug* as sending a Telegram message will produce more debug messages.
 The program will crash with an infinite recursion.

+## Keepalive mode

+We have tried to handle various error conditions that can happen.
+For instance the API of the marketplace could reject the query.
+During development we have tried to trigger various errors and handle them.
+From production runs we know that sometimes there API outages, internet connection glitches and the like.
+In these cases exception types that we haven't handled yet are raised.
+These crash normally crash the program, and we would like to ask you to [file a bug report](https://github.com/martin-ueding/vigilant-crypto-snatch/issues) then.

+In order to have it stay running in production you can use the `--keepalive` flag.
+It will just catch *all* exception types.
+This may hide some actual errors.
+So please still report these errors as tickets.

 ## Nonce rejections with Kraken